 Zagreb Pride is a queer-feminist and anti-fascist organization committed to the achievement of an active society of solidarity and equality free from gender sexual norms and categories, and any other kind of oppression.

-Prague Pride was established in 2010 to challenge prejudices against LGBTI people and fight LGBTI discrimination in the Czech Republic and beyond.
-The festival has gained a reputation as one of the most original and creative Pride festivals in Europe, quickly becoming the largest LGBTI Pride festival in the post-communist world, serving as a positive example in a region where LGBT rights are often challenged.
+Our festival has gained a reputation as one of the most original and creative Pride festivals in Europe, quickly becoming the largest LGBT Pride festival in the post-communist world, serving as a positive example in a region where LGBT rights are often challenged.